owner-davidcfacfp/llc-finance-app/README.md

 This project is a web application for personal finance recordkeeping.
 It consists of a Python backend API that uses Plaid to connect to financial institutions and a simple HTML, CSS, and JavaScript frontend.

+## Status

+The project is currently in a state where it is ready for Plaid review.
+The frontend has a simulated Plaid Link flow for screenshot purposes.
+For a detailed summary of the project's current state, what has been accomplished, and the immediate next steps, please see the [HANDOFF.md](HANDOFF.md) file.

 ## Getting Started

 To get the project running, you will need to have Python and Node.js installed.